natfarleydev/prd-markdown/markdown/advanced/advancedSpellDetails.markdown

 further along the track to suffocation.
 This spell only affects living creatures that must breathe.
-It is impossible to defeat the effects of this spell by simply holding one's breath—if the victim fails the
+It is impossible to defeat the effects of this spell by simply holding one's breath—if the victim fails the initial saving throw, the air in his lungs is extracted.

-## initial saving throw, the air in his lungs is extracted.
+## Suffocation, Mass

 **School** necromancy; **Level** sorcerer/wizard 9, witch 9